Create Your Garden

 Daffodil Bulbs Care

-• Do not remove the foliage until it withers – about 4-6 weeks after blooming.
-During this period, they store energy in the bulbs for next year’s bloom.
+Do not cut back the leaves immediately after the flowers fade, as the foliage is still photosynthesizing and storing energy for the next year’s blooms.
+Allow the leaves to turn yellow and die back naturally, which usually takes 6-8 weeks after blooming.
 Cutting off the foliage before it has died back naturally may prevent the bulbs from storing enough energy.
-As a result, your daffodils may not bloom next spring.
+As a result, your daffodil flowers may not bloom next spring.

 Grass in which flower bulbs have been planted should not be mowed until six to eight weeks after the flowering period.
 By then, all the aerial parts of the plant will have died and any seed produced will have had time to mature.